QuickBooks Blog

 When filling out an annual tax return, self-employed workers need to complete several tax forms and schedules to accurately report their income, calculate self-employment taxes, and claim deductions.

-7. Pay your other self-employed taxes
+7. File and pay your self-employed taxes

 Along with regular income and self-employment tax, you may also be responsible for collecting sales tax.
 Your business will need to collect and pay sales tax if it sells certain products.